-Mean time to each health state for the UC arm based on natural history was used to inform transition probabilities (Table E2.1).
-Progression modifiers (Table E2.2) were used to inform transition probabilities for unstable partial responders.
-They were also used to inform transition probabilities for full responders and stable partial responders after the stabilization period ended.
+Mean time to each health state for the usual care arm based on natural history was used to inform transition probabilities (Table E2.1).
+Monthly transition probabilities before stabilization for stable partial responders were provided by the manufacturer to align with clinical trial results (Table E2.2).
+Progression modifiers (Table E2.3) were used to inform transition probabilities for unstable partial responders.
+Progression modifiers were also used to inform transition probabilities for full responders and stable partial responders after the stabilization period ended.

 Table E2.1.
-Mean time (months) to each health state
+Mean Time (Months) to Each Health State

-GMFC-MLD transition LI MLD EJ MLD
+GMFC-MLD Transition LI MLD EJ MLD

 From GMFC-MLD 0 to 1 3.3 9.4

 From GMFC-MLD 1 to 2 3.7 14.5

 From GMFC-MLD 2 to 3 3.7 3.7

 From GMFC-MLD 3 to 4 3.7 3.7

 From GMFC-MLD 4 to 5 3.7 3.7

 From GMFC-MLD 5 to 6 9.6 27.7

 From GMFC-MLD 6 to death 57.3 57.6